n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

 The simplest installation is a **webhook**.
 You create and add webhooks to a single channel on a Discord server.
 Webhooks can post messages to a channel.
 They don't require a bot user or authentication.
 But they can't listen or respond to user requests or commands.
 If you need a straightforward way to send messages to a channel without the need for interaction or feedback, use a webhook.

 A **bot** is an interactive step up from a webhook.
-You add bots to the Discord server (referred to as a `guild` in the Discord API documentation).
-Bots can interact with users on all the server's channels.
+You add bots to the Discord server (referred to as a `guild` in the Discord API documentation) or to user accounts.
+Bots added to the server can interact with users on all the server's channels.
 They can manage channels, send and retrieve messages, retrieve the list of all users, and change their roles.
 If you need to build an interactive, complex, or multi-step workflow, use a bot.

 **OAuth2** is basically a **bot** that uses an OAuth2 flow rather than just the bot token.
-As with bots, you add these to the Discord server.
+As with bots, you add these to the Discord server or to user accounts.
 These credentials offer the same functionalities as bots, but they can simplify the installation of the bot on your server.